Purchase on account in the Swiss online shop: models, costs and providers at a glance

 Published:

-Model 1: Classic invoice (self-risk)
+Model 1: Classic invoice (own risk)

 Model 2: QR-bill in checkout